 When renovating your home, chances are that you will be organising deliveries of goods to your property.
-According to freight experts IFR8, when it comes to organising fragile goods across the city or the country whether by transport company such or by mail, it’s important to ensure they are packed in a way that will adequately protect them and prevent damage.
+When it comes to organising fragile goods across the city or the country whether by transport company such or by mail, it’s important to ensure they are packed in a way that will adequately protect them and prevent damage.
 Freight gets thrown around as carriers struggle to load and unload their trucks.
 Accidents can easily happen; goods can get dropped or sometimes they are kicked aside.

 So here are some tips for sending fragile goods across the country